 3.2.4 The membership shall be informed of all new, resident members of the Guild elected since the previous AGM.
 If in attendance, certificates may be presented.

 3.2.5 Names of members who have left the Guild and become Non-Resident Life members are to be announced.

-3.2.5 Reports shall be presented by the President, Education Officer, Membership Secretary, Bell Restoration Officer, Public Relations Officer, Librarian, Ringing Performance Secretary, a Central Council Representative and the Guild Secretary.
+3.2.5 Reports shall be presented by the President, Education Officer, Membership Secretary, Bell Restoration Officer, Public Relations Officer, Librarian, Ringing Performance Secretary, a Central Council Representative, Youth Liaison Officer and the Guild Secretary.

 3.2.6 There shall be election of the Standing Committee (the Trustees).
 A Standing Committee endorsed proposal for the role of Bell Restoration Officer shall be identified by the SC beforehand.
 The Central Council Representatives are elected triennially and the number of representatives for the Guild is dependent upon the requirements of Central Council.